Brazil has become South America’s superspreader event

 My wife and I got covid-19.
 Our doctor prescribed a medication used to treat parasites in livestock.

 Vaccine scarcity has led to line-jumping scandals all over South America, but particularly in Peru.
-Hundreds of politically connected people, including cabinet ministers and former president Martín Vizcarra, snagged vaccines early.
+Hundreds of politically connected people, including cabinet ministers and former president Martín Vizcarra, snagged vaccine doses early.
 Now people are calling for criminal charges.

 As officials bicker and the vaccination campaign is delayed, the variant continues to spread.
 P.1 accounts for 70 percent of cases in some parts of the Lima region, according to officials.
 Last week, the country logged the highest daily case count since August — more than 11,000.
 On Saturday, the country recorded 294 deaths, the most in a day since the start of the pandemic.